 Current Compliance Suites

-The planned 2022 specification for Compliance Suites can be found at XEP-0459: XMPP Compliance Suites 2022
+The 2022 specification for Compliance Suites can be found at XEP-0423: XMPP Compliance Suites 2022

 Historical Compliance Suites